SyedAbbasHasanZaidi/Matrix-Calculator/README.md

     </tr>
     <tr>
         <td><code>friend bool operator!=(SmallMatrix const&, SmallMatrix const&)</code></td>
-        <td>Returns false if any of the elements in the left-hand side matrix are not equal to its positionally-corresponding element in the right-hand side matrix.
+        <td>Returns false if any of the elements in the left-hand side matrix are equal to its positionally-corresponding element in the right-hand side matrix.
 Otherwise, true.</td>
         <td><pre><code>SmallMatrix m1({{1, 2, 3}, {4, 5, 7}});
 SmallMatrix m2({{1, 2, 3}, {4, 5, 6}});
 m1 != m2;</pre></code></td>